bedwardly-down/hexo-plugin-schnack/README.md

 ```
 schnack:
   slug: <probably won't need to change this>
-  partials: <all of these take strings and change what language and text is shown for every aspect of Schnack's client>
+  partials: <these are all strings and change what language/text is shown for every aspect of the web client>
     preview:
     edit:
     sendComment:
     cancel:
-    or: <not sure what this is actually for>
+    or: <not sure what this is for>
     mute:
     unmute:
     postComment: